kill0rz/WiGLE_easy_merge_and_upload/README.md

 + choose: merge all *.gpsxml files into one single file
 + zip everything
 + upload
++ try if upload succeeded

 # Feates (todo)
-+ try if upload succeeded
-+ dell or files OR archive them
++ del all files OR archive them